Strong-lensing Perturber Signatures in Self-interacting Dark Matter Simulations: Introduction

 In this work, we present a comprehensive investigation of simulated analogs for all known strong lensing perturber candidates detected through gravitational imaging.
 Besides J0946, we also include possible perturber detections in three more gravitational lensing systems: JVAS B1938\textup{+}666 (B1938)~\cite{Vegetti:2012mc,Sengul:2021lxe, Sengul:2022edu, Despali:2024ihn,Tajalli:2025qjx}, SDP.81~\cite{Hezaveh:2016ltk}\footnote{A recent study~\cite{Stacey:2025} did not confirm the detection of a subhalo perturber in the SDP.81 system.
 In this work, we still include it as a reference case and will remind the reader of the conclusions from~\cite{Stacey:2025} whenever relevant.}, and SPT2147-50~\cite{Lange:2024pef}.
 To compare the inferred properties of these perturbers against theoretical predictions, we explore the lensing characteristics of halos from the zoom-in SIDM Concerto $N$-body simulation suite~\cite{Nadler:2025jwh}, which incorporates three velocity-dependent SIDM models and covers a range of main host halo masses $\sim10^{11}\textup{--}10^{14}~{\rm M_\odot}$.
 We show that SIDM halos' projected enclosed masses and logarithmic density slopes evolve over the course of gravothermal evolution and compare them with those from CDM simulations.
 In particular, the evolution path for core-collapsed halos can be characterized in two stages, which are connected by a turnover point that maximizes enclosed mass within a characteristic inner radius probed by strong lensing data.
 We also adopt the perturber models from recent studies as reference points to search for possible analogs in the simulations, showing that core-collapsed SIDM halos can provide a reasonable explanation for all observed strong lensing perturbers.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:method}, we describe the SIDM Concerto zoom-in simulations, along with the methods used to calculate projected enclosed masses and density slopes; we also explore environmental effects of host systems.
 In Sec.~\ref{sec:subevo}, we examine the evolution of subhalo masses and density slopes, including case studies that highlight the impact of mergers and tidal stripping.
 We show that tidal forces can accelerate gravothermal evolution relative to field halos, while mergers can delay core collapse in field environments.
 In Sec.~\ref{sec:subana}, we identify simulated analogs of observed lensing perturbers and discuss modeling uncertainties.
 Finally, in Sec.~\ref{sec:discon}, we present our discussion and conclusions.
-Appendix~\ref{appex:cv} provides results based on an alternative concentration definition.
+Appendix~\ref{appex:cv} provides results based on an alternative concentration definition. { Appendix~\ref{appex: medrho} presents the median 3D density profiles and corresponding $1\sigma$ scatter for simulated subhalos. }